 Built as the next evolution of Azure SQL Data Warehouse, it offers limitless analytics and serverless on-demand or provisioned resources at scale to meet different business needs for ingesting, preparing, managing and serving data for business intelligence and machine learning.
 In short, its capabilities are far more defined than SQL Data Warehouse.

 Essentially, it provides an easier and more powerful way for businesses to bring together the processes of consolidating, storing, curating and analysing our data to generate reliable, actionable insights.

-First announced at Microsoft Ignite 2019, Synapse Analytics is a fascinating and highly relevant new offering from Azure, given the moves by all three major public cloud vendors to simplify and consolidate their increasing number of data analytics, AI and machine learning services.
+First announced at Microsoft Ignite 2019, Azure Synapse Analytics is a fascinating and highly relevant new offering from Azure, given the moves by all three major public cloud vendors to simplify and consolidate their increasing number of data analytics, AI and machine learning services.